JaeyeopC/TUM_Application-Project__Gait_Anamnesis_Classifiers/README.md

 ## XGBoost

 ### Method

-Instead of using raw sequences, we transformed time-series data into tabular form using **lag-based feature engineering**.
+Lag-based feature engineering was used to convert IMU time-series into tabular features for XGBoost.

-- Autocorrelation (ACF) used to determine optimal lag size
+- ACF-based lag selection (average optimal lag ≈ 19 timesteps)
-- Past sensor values added as lag features
+- Lag feature generation (6 IMU channels × 19 lags = 114 lag features)
-- MinMax scaling applied
+- MinMax normalization
-- GroupShuffleSplit used to avoid leakage across collection IDs
+- Group-aware splitting to avoid leakage across collection IDs (GroupShuffleSplit)

-### Hyperparameter Optimization
+### Hyperparameter Optimization (Optuna)

-- **Optuna** was used for resource-efficient hyperparameter optimization based on Bayesian optimization.
+Optuna was used for resource-efficient hyperparameter optimization based on Bayesian optimization (TPE sampler).
-  Instead of performing exhaustive grid search, Optuna explores the search space adaptively by learning from previous trials and focusing on promising regions.

-The following hyperparameters were selected and tuned:
+The objective was to maximize validation accuracy using a single train/validation split.

+**Final hyperparameters (Optuna):**
+- `learning_rate`: 0.07
+- `max_depth`: 9
+- `n_estimators`: 306
+- `subsample`: 0.52
-  - `max_depth`
+- `colsample_bytree`: 0.80
-    Controls the maximum depth of individual trees, balancing model complexity and overfitting.

-  - `learning_rate`
+- `gamma`: 0.85

-    Shrinks the contribution of each tree to improve generalization.
+### Result
+- **Test accuracy:** ≈ 92%
+- **Weighted F1-score:** ≈ 0.92

+Per-class performance highlights:
+- Strong performance on frequent classes (e.g., **Foot Flat**, **Toe Off**) with scores around ~0.90+
+- Lower performance on the rare class **Heel Strike**:
-  - `n_estimators`
+  - Precision: 0.71
-    Determines the number of boosting rounds (trees).

-  - `subsample`
+  - Recall: 0.53
-    Fraction of training samples used per tree, helping reduce overfitting.

-  - `colsample_bytree`
+  - F1-score: 0.61

-    Fraction of features randomly sampled for each tree, improving robustness and generalization.
+Collection-level evaluation:
+- ~74% of test collection IDs achieved **>90% accuracy** (342 / 465 collection IDs)

+Distribution shift analysis (**Jensen–Shannon Divergence, JSD**) was used to quantify the similarity between the predicted and true gait phase distributions:

+- JSD excluding Heel Strike: **0.006**
+- JSD including Heel Strike: **0.12**

+This result indicates that most distribution mismatch is caused by the Heel Strike phase, while the remaining gait phases are predicted with highly similar distributions.
 ---

 ## LSTM

 ### Method

-Raw IMU sequences were directly used as input to an LSTM network.
+Raw IMU sequences were directly used as input to an LSTM network in order to capture temporal dependencies in gait signals.

-- Sliding window segmentation (2–3 seconds per window)
+- Sliding window segmentation (**2–3 seconds per window**)
+- Sequence-based classification
-- MinMax normalization
+- MinMax normalization applied to all IMU channels
-- Sequence labeling approach

 ### Architecture

+The model consists of stacked recurrent layers designed to capture temporal patterns in gait signals.

-- 3 stacked LSTM layers
+- **3 stacked LSTM layers**
-- 128 hidden units each
+- **128 hidden units per layer**
-- Dropout for regularization
+- **Dropout** applied for regularization
-- Fully connected softmax output
+- **Fully connected layer with softmax activation** for multi-class gait phase prediction

 ### Training

-- Optimizer: Adam (lr=0.001)
+- **Optimizer:** Adam (learning rate = 0.001)
-- 70/15/15 train-validation-test split
-- Early stopping
+- **Loss function:** Cross-entropy loss
+- **Train / validation / test split:** 70 / 15 / 15
+- **Early stopping** used to prevent overfitting

 ### Result

-- ~91% overall test accuracy
+- **Overall test accuracy:** ~91%

+Performance characteristics:

-- Strong performance on frequent classes (Foot Flat, Toe Off)
+- Strong performance on frequent classes such as **Foot Flat** and **Toe Off**
-- Lower recall for rare class (Heel Strike)
+- Lower recall for the rare class **Heel Strike**, similar to the XGBoost model due to class imbalance

+Compared to the XGBoost approach, the LSTM model directly learns temporal dependencies from raw IMU sequences, which allows it to achieve competitive performance without manual lag feature engineering.

 ---